A few months ago my friend Karla, who travels the world with her job on cruise ships, sent me a text that said:

 - As part of of your UK/USA address you get your own unique identifier so that when the item arrives at NZ Post’s UK/USA warehouse they know it’s yours.
 Clever!

 - When the parcel arrives with You Shop they will contact you say “we’ve got your parcel here and here’s an invoice for your postage”.
-You jump online, pay their online invoice thingy.
+You jump online, fill out their invoice template thingy.
 When NZ Post gets the payment they biff in the post to you in NZ (to the address you gave when you registered with You Shop).
 Easy.

 - A couple of things to note: International You Shop postage prices can be, well, pricey, so you need to take this into consideration.
 More importantly, you need to be very mindful of NZ Custom’s duties and charges so you don’t stung for duty or GST when your goodies arrive in NZ.
 I’ve heard some horror stories on this, but so far, by keeping any purchases under NZ$220 I’ve got off scot free (touch wood).